How to complain about your landlord in the UK

 Report harassment to your local council's private rented housing team.
 They can investigate, issue warnings, and refer cases for prosecution.
 In serious cases, the police can also be involved, particularly where there is a threat to personal safety or a criminal act such as illegal eviction.

-The Renters' Rights Act changes the enforcement picture in ways that matter to anyone thinking about how to complain about their landlord in the UK right now.
+The Renters' Rights Act 2025 changes the enforcement picture in ways that matter to any tenant weighing a complaint right now.

-Section 21 'no fault' evictions are ending on 1 May 2026.
-From that date, landlords must have a valid legal reason to evict.
-This is not a minor procedural change.
-It means that raising a complaint or making a formal claim against your landlord no longer carries the same risk of receiving a retaliatory notice two months later.
-The threat that kept many tenants silent is being removed.
+Section 21 'no fault' evictions ended on 1 May 2026.
+Since that date, landlords must have a valid legal reason to evict.
+In practice, that means raising a complaint or making a formal claim no longer carries the same risk of a retaliatory notice two months later.
+The threat that kept many tenants silent has gone.

 The Act also introduces new civil penalties for landlords who breach their obligations.
-These penalties range in scale, and the most serious violations attract fines of up to £40,000 (GOV.UK, 2026).
-Local councils are the enforcement authority for these penalties, which is why reporting to your council is not just symbolic.
+These penalties range in scale, and the most serious violations attract fines of up to £40,000.
+Local councils are the enforcement authority for these penalties, which is why reporting to your council carries real weight.
 It now has direct financial consequences for non-compliant landlords.

-Other changes relevant to tenants making complaints include: the requirement for landlords to join the new Private Rented Sector Ombudsman, the introduction of a Property Portal where landlords must register their properties, new rules on rent increases that require a formal Section 13 notice and allow tenants to challenge increases at tribunal, and new rights on keeping pets.
+Other changes relevant to tenants making complaints include: the requirement for landlords to join the new Private Rented Sector Ombudsman, the introduction of a Property Portal where landlords must register their properties, new rules on rent increases, where a landlord must use a formal Section 13 notice and a tenant can challenge it at the tribunal, and new rights on keeping pets.

 The strength of your complaint depends almost entirely on your evidence.
-Councils, tribunals, and courts all make decisions based on what you can demonstrate, not just what you assert.
+Councils, tribunals, and courts all make decisions based on what you can demonstrate, not on what you assert.

 Start with photographs and video.
 Date-stamped photos of damp, mould, broken fittings, or unsafe conditions are straightforward to take and hard for a landlord to dismiss.
 Take them before any repair is attempted, and again if a repair is done inadequately.

 Keep every message.
 Email threads, WhatsApp conversations, and text messages are all admissible evidence.
-If your landlord prefers phone calls, follow up each call with a written summary by email: "Following our call today, I am confirming that you said the repair would be done by Friday."
+If your landlord prefers phone calls, follow up each call with a written summary by email, such as "Following our call today, I am confirming that you said the repair would be done by Friday."

 Get an independent record where possible.
 If you have reported mould to your GP because it has affected your health, ask for a record of that appointment.
 If a neighbour witnessed an incident of harassment, get a written statement.
 If a professional such as a plumber or electrician has seen the problem, ask for a written note of what they observed.